3p3r/cdk-web/README.md

 ## known issues

+- CDK Bootstrap is not available
+  - Complicated stacks that require a context and a CDK Bootstrap stack most likely will not work
+  - _Workaround_: This tool is not for managing complicated stacks :) use the native CDK instead
+- Nothing from the `aws-cdk` npm package (CDK CLI) is available
-- CLI commands (`cdk synth`, `cdk deploy`, etc.) are not offered (yet)
+  - CLI commands (`cdk synth`, `cdk deploy`, etc.) are not offered
-- nothing from the `aws-cdk` npm package is available
+  - _Workaround_: You can use the AWS SDK in your browser to implement the same functionality
-- anything that has to do with CDK Assets is not supported
+- Anything that has to do with CDK Assets is not supported
+  - Limited support for CDK Assets might be added later
+  - Obviously anything that has to do with shelling (e.g. Docker, Lambda Bundles, etc.) does not work natively in browser
+  - _Workaround_: Use the combination of AWS SDK and memfs to handle simple assets in browser
-- anything that has to do with CDK Context is not supported
+- Anything that has to do with CDK Context is not supported
+  - Context by itself technically works and writes in your browser's localStorage
+  - Constructs that use Context (e.g. AMI Lookup) most likely will not work
+  - _Workaround_: You can use the AWS SDK in your browser to implement the same functionality
+- Found a new one?
+Open up a GitHub issue.